SystemsApproach/tcpcc/design.rst

 involves the router sending *feedback* to the end hosts when its buffers are full.
-We describe some of these forms of *Active Queue Management (AQM)* in Chapter 6, but the host-centric mechanisms described in the next three chapters assume routers silently tail-drop packets when their buffers are full.
+We describe some of these forms of *Active Queue Management (AQM)* in Chapter 6, but the host-centric mechanisms described in the next two chapters assume routers silently tail-drop packets when their buffers are full.

 Historically, a host-centric approach has been implemented in the